Through the genius of Google Earth, this page will link you to a KMZ spread sheet file that is read by Google Earth.

 What information is in the KMZ file?

 Once the file is downloaded and opened by GE (Google Earth), location markers are dotted around the world.
-As you zoom to each one, a dialogue box opens containing the lat & long data, and a description of where you are.
-Also included are quotes from leading scientists, journalists and authors about ocean acidification, over-fishing, marine animals, fossil fuels, alternative energy sources and even promising developments.
-A lot of the comments are located right over coal power plants.
-It is interesting to keep double clicking, zooming in until you are looking down on some massive smoke stack or cooling tower.
+As you zoom to each one, a dialogue box opens with a description of where you are.
+Also included are quotes from leading scientists, journalists and authors about ocean acidification, over-fishing, marine animals, fossil fuels, pollution and even promising developments such as electric vehicles and alternative sources of energy.
+A lot of the comments are located right over power plants.
+It is interesting to keep double clicking, zooming in until you are looking down on some massive smoke stack, cooling tower or wind farm.

 Is this information important?

 Yes.
 Oceans cover about 70% of the globe.
 Our fossil fuel CO2 emissions are changing the chemistry of the oceans faster than marine organisms can adapt.
 In effect, humans are conducting a world wide experiment on ocean chemistry and life.
 It is a one-way experiment, though, because by the time we can measure the effects of our emissions it will probably be too late to change the results of our behavior.
 A number of marine scientists believe that we are already in a period of mass extinctions.

 What can we do?